 Do I need permission to use the Library?
 You are free to use the Library.

 Can I use the computers?
 Over 50 iMacs, five macBook Pros, and two iPads are available for you.
 You are welcome to use your own computer in the Library, which has wireless access throughout.

 Can I reserve a group-study room?
 Yes, 10 rooms are available, and you can reserve them through your mySXU portal.
 Look for the Reserve a Library Group Study Room link within the Resources section.
 At this time, the Library does not have special study rooms just for graduate students.

 Do you have movies?
 The Library has an extensive movie collection.
 We have great films, TV series, and educational videos.
-You are free to borrow four at a time, for up to a week.
+You are free to borrow four at a time, for up to two weeks.

 Does the Library have textbooks?
 A small selection.
 For details see our Course Book Collection.

 How many books and DVDs can I borrow?
 All students have the same generous borrowing privileges.
 You can borrow an unlimited number of books for eight weeks (plus an eight-week renewal).
-You can borrow up to four DVDs for one week, with no renewals.
+You can borrow up to four DVDs for two weeks, with no renewals.
 The Library does not offer home or on-campus delivery.

 What about new students without ID Cards?
 Students must create an account in order to use the book catalog.
 Their Colleague ID, which is a piece of information required in order to generate a Borrower ID, is available from the mySXU portal by going to my.sxu,edu, clicking on Self-Service, Students, Academic Profile, and then My Profile.
 When asked to enter the Borrower ID, enter the school prefix 2131100 followed by your 7 digit Colleague number.
 (This is equivalent to the numbers under the barcode on an ID card, without the leading and trailing letters.)